stevenrobday/bamazon/README.md

     node bamazonCustomer

-When this is run, the user will see the list of products available.
+When this is run, the customer will see the list of products available.

 ![products](/images/products.PNG)

-The user will then be instructed to buy something by entering its id.
+The customer will then be instructed to buy something by entering its id.

 ![command](/images/command.PNG)

-The user must choose wisely, or they will be smacked.
+The customer must choose wisely, or they will be smacked.

 ![user experience](/images/userExperience.PNG)